-Answers from Rekha Mankad, M.D.
+Answer From Rekha Mankad, M.D.

 - Cholesterol-lowering medications (statins)

-Studies done on the polypill suggest that the combined medication helps people better adhere to their treatment, probably because it's easier to remember to take one medication than multiple ones.
+The polypill is still being studied.
+It's not currently available for sale in the United States.
+But studies suggest that the combined medication helps people better stick to their treatment.
+That's probably because it's easier to remember to take one medication than multiple ones.

-- De Cates, AN, et al. Fixed-dose combination therapy for the prevention of cardiovascular disease.
-Cochrane Database of Systematic Reviews. http://onlinelibrary.wiley.com/doi/10.1002/14651858.CD009868.pub2/abstract.
-Accessed Feb.
-8, 2015.
+- De Cates AN, et al. Fixed-dose combination therapy for the prevention of atherosclerotic cardiovascular disease.
+Cochrane Database of Systematic Reviews.
+2017; doi:10.1002/14651858.CD009868.pub3.